-“Water surface elevation”: The height, in relation to the national geodetic vertical datum (NGVD) of 1929, or other datum, where specified of floods of various magnitudes and frequencies in the floodplains of costal or riverine areas.
-(Ord.
-763, 1996)
+“Water surface elevation”: The height, in relation to the national geodetic vertical datum (NGVD) of 1929, the North American Vertical Datum (NAVD) of 1988, or other datum, where specified of floods of various magnitudes and frequencies in the floodplains of costal or riverine areas.
+Moved to Article 5: Floodplain Management

 “Watercourse”: A lake, river, creek, stream, wash, arroyo, channel, or other topographic feature on or over which waters flow at least periodically.
 A watercourse includes specifically designated areas in which substantial flood damage may occur.
-(Ord.
-763, 1996)
+Moved to Article 5: Floodplain Management

 “Wet bar”: A room or portion thereof containing not more than a single bar-sized sink, a refrigerator with a maximum of five cubic feet of storage, a microwave oven, a countertop of no more than five lineal feet, no more than five lineal feet of upper cabinets, and no more than five lineal feet of lower cabinets.
 A wet bar shall not include a gas or electric range, stove top or oven.
-(Ord.
-1182, 2006; Ord.
-851, 1998)
+Moved to 1.14

 “Wind energy conversion system”: An electrical generating facility consisting of a tower, a wind turbine generator with rotating blades, guy wires and anchors, and associated control and conversion electronic equipment to convert wind movement into electricity, and that is incidental and subordinate to another use on the same parcel.
 The energy maybe used on-site or distributed into the electrical grid.
-(Ord.
-1313, 2010; Ord.
-1215, 2007)
+Moved to 1.13

 “Wind energy conversion system, commercial”: A WECS with a total system height more than 400 feet and that is intended to produce electricity to sell for consumption.
-(Ord.
-1215, 2007)
+Moved to 1.13

 “Wind energy conversion system, commercial use test site”: The electrical equipment, such as anemometers or pyranometers, which measures wind and solar energy potential.
 Test sites may include communication devices, towers, guy wires and anchors, and other associated controls to measure, monitor and report wind and solar energy data.
-(Ord.
-1215, 2007)
+Moved to 1.13

 “Wind turbine”: A wind conversion system that converts wind energy into electricity through the use of a wind turbine generator, and includes the nacelle, rotor, tower, and pad transformer, if any.
-(Ord.
-1215, 2007)
+Moved to 1.14

-“Window sign”: A sign maintained in or painted upon a window, intended to be viewed from outside the window.
-(Ord.
-763, 1996; Ord.
-386, 1981)
+“Window sign”: A sign maintained in or painted upon a window, intended to be viewed from outside the window. ) Moved to 1.14 (see signs)

 “Wireless communications”: Any personal wireless services as defined in the Federal Telecommunications Act of 1996, as amended, which includes FCC-licensed commercial wireless telecommunications services including but not limited to cellular, personal communications services (PCS), specialized mobile radio (SMR), enhanced specialized mobile radio (ESMR), paging and similar services that currently exit or that may be developed in the future.
-(Ord.
-871, 1999)
+Moved to 1.13

 “Xeriscape”: Landscape methods which conserve water through the use of drought-tolerant plants and planting techniques.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Yard, front”: A clear, unoccupied space on the same lot with a building, extending across the entire width of the lot and situated between the building and the front lot line of the parcel.
 For corner lots, the front yard shall be determined as follows: